 - Permanent Alimony – Typically reserved for spouses in a long-term marriage, who have stayed home to raise children and support the income-earning spouse.

-Support Is Not Based on Gender
+Spousal Support Is Not Based on Gender in Georgia

 Male spouses or partners can receive alimony, too, under a 1979 Supreme Court ruling.
 Traditionally, alimony applied more frequently to women since they were typically the ones who stayed home and sacrificed their careers and earning potential.
 However, your right to pursue alimony is no longer based on gender.